box/developer.box.com/content/guides/embed/ui-elements/scopes.md

 users in applications leveraging UI Element.

-The Box UI Element has been designed to respect the permission enforced via these scopes, so UI controls are enabled or disabled automatically depending on whether or not the token allows the corresponding functionality or not.
+The Box UI Element has been designed to respect the permission enforced via these scopes, so UI controls are turned on or off automatically depending on whether or not the token allows the corresponding functionality or not.

 Another advantage of these new scopes is that since the tokens are scoped to the